 The character of Jeremy Jackrabbit was inspired by a poster that hung on Rodney’s little brother’s bedroom wall that read, “Jeremy Jackrabbit Juggles Jumbo Jelly Beans.”
-Not only is his brother’s name Jeremy, but ever since he was a child, Jeremy has always loved the color green.
+And, ever since Jeremy was a child, he has always loved the color green.
 As the champion of the nation’s first mandatory rainwater harvesting ordinance, Rodney and his wife, Sasha, decided it would be an enjoyable and worthwhile community project to write a children’s book educating students about the importance and ease of rainwater harvesting.
 In the spring of 2010, Jeremy Jackrabbit came to life with the distribution of 15,000 copies of Jeremy Jackrabbit Harvests the Rain throughout Southern Arizona.

-Sasha and Rodney shared their concept for their second children’s book, Jeremy Jackrabbit Recycles the Can with friends from the City of Phoenix Public Library, Superintendent Tim Ham from the Madison Elementary School District, and the Caliber Group, who all offered to collaborate on making the couple’s new vision a reality.
-During the fall of 2012, over one hundred thousand young people throughout Maricopa County were invited by the Phoenix Public Library, City of Tempe Public Library, and local schools to submit illustrations of various sections of the text that Sasha and Rodney had written.
+In 2012, Sasha and Rodney shared their concept for their second children’s book, Jeremy Jackrabbit Recycles the Can with friends from the Phoenix Public Library, Superintendent Tim Ham from the Madison Elementary School District, and the Caliber Group—all who offered to collaborate on making the couple’s new vision a reality.
+During the fall of 2012, over 100,000 young people throughout Maricopa County were invited by the Phoenix Public Library, City of Tempe Public Library, and local school districts to submit illustrations of various sections of the text that Sasha and Rodney had written.
 The result was the distribution of over 56,000 copies of Jeremy Jackrabbit Recycles the Can to over 50 elementary school districts across Arizona.